 The last 20 years has seen a resurgence of interest in plein air painting in the United States.
 During this time, groups of plein air artists began gathering together to paint at single locations or within certain geographic boundaries.
 These “Paint Outs” are now very popular and give artists a chance to share their talents and creativity with the public and with one another.

 • Why is it called a Wet Gallery? •

 At the wet gallery, you will see artists bring their fresh-from-the-easel work in from the field to be catalogued, priced, and hung.
 Watch your favorite artist’s portfolio of work grow throughout the week.
 It’s called a wet gallery because most of the artists work in oils, and oils take several days to dry.

-• Become a NSB Paint Out Art Patron •
+• Become a Paint Out Sponsor or Patron •

 Sponsor and patron information for the 2020 NSB Paint Out is not yet available.
 If you know you would like to be a patron and/or sponsor of the 2020 NSB Paint Out, please contact Wendy Castino at firstname.lastname@example.org